KayabaZeref/lastDigitDiffZero/README.md

 # lastDigitDiffZero
+Input: Random int number.
-Input random number.
-After using Factoral function output last digit of that result that is beside number 0.
+Output: After using Factoral function output last digit of that result that is beside number 0.
+Example:
+  - Input: 10
+  - Output: 8